RiskLens/verispy/README.md

 This is a Python package built for working with VERIS data.
 This package has two main purposes:

   1. Allow the user to extract [VERIS](http://veriscommunity.net/) JSON objects into a Pandas DataFrame structure.
-The most likely source of VERIS data is the VERIS Community Database [VCDB](https://github.com/vz-risk/VCDB).
+The most likely source of VERIS data is the VERIS Community Database ([VCDB](https://github.com/vz-risk/VCDB)).
-  2. Providing some basic data analysis functionality for the converted DataFrame.
+  2. Provide some basic data analysis functionality for the DataFrame.

 This is a relatively close port of the `verisr` package for R users, originally built by [Jay Jacobs](https://github.com/jayjacobs/verisr) and now maintained by the Verizon Security Research & Cyber Intelligence Center at [https://github.com/vz-risk/verisr](https://github.com/vz-risk/verisr).